0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 ## How iDAOs Work in the LazAI Ecosystem

-Each iDAO establishes explicit trust relationships with one or more **Quorums** — dedicated validator groups within the LazAI consensus layer.
+Each iDAO establishes explicit trust relationships with one or more "Quorums" — dedicated validator groups within the LazAI consensus layer.
 These Quorums are responsible for reviewing data submissions, validating AI asset updates, and anchoring them to the blockchain.

-They are economically bonded validation networks with **slashing** and **fraud detection mechanisms** to ensure the integrity of every contribution.
+They are economically bonded validation networks with "slashing" and "fraud detection mechanisms" to ensure the integrity of every contribution.

 ### Here's how it works: